 Origin and History

-By the time of the Seven Years' War, the regiment counted 6 squadrons and a company of horse grenadiers.
-For battles, the latter was usually converged with other similar companies to form an elite unit.
+By the time of the Seven Years' War, the regiment consisted of a staff, 12 companies organised in six squadrons and 1 horse grenadier company, for a total of 957 men and 750 horses, excluding the staff.
+For battles, its horse grenadiers were usually converged with other similar companies to form an elite unit.

-On February 1 1758, the new proprietor of the regiment, Christian Philipp Fürst zu Löwenstein-Wertheim, received the authorisation to raise 12 additional companies of light dragoons (the Jung-Löwenstein Light Dragoons) which were initially attached to the present regiment even though they had their own staff and their own commander.
+On February 1, 1758, the regiment was renamed Löwenstein, when Count Benedikt Daun exchanged it for the former Löwenstein Cuirassiers.
+On the same date, Empress Maria Theresa issued a decree authorising the new proprietor of the regiment, Christian Philipp Fürst zu Löwenstein-Wertheim, to raise 12 additional companies (6 squadrons) of light dragoons (the Jung-Löwenstein Light Dragoons) which were initially attached administratively to the present regiment even though they had their own staff and their own commander.

 In 1760, the Saint-Ignon regiment was also transformed into a Chevauxlegers Regiment.

 During the Seven Years' War, the regiment inhaber was:

 - from September 12, 1732: Ferdinand Prince de Ligne and Marquis de Rubais (died on May 9, 1757)